-Working from her narrowboat, she is currently researching for a PhD in Fine Art.
-Her question, simply put, asks how the eighteenth-century system of categorising plants developed by Carl Linnaeus, which described flower structures in terms of the human body, and aligned plant reproduction with the marriage bed, reflected and reinforced the elite social culture of the era?
+These projects challenge the authority of Linnaean taxonomy which described flower structures in terms of the human body, and aligned plant reproduction with the marriage bed, and questions how this system of categorisation reflected and reinforced the elite social culture of the era.

 For further information please contact me.